-Joran is a D-PhD student in the School of Mechanical Engineering at Purdue.
+Joran is a research scientist and lecturer at Yale University and a Co-Advisor with Professor Tahira Reid.
+He received the degree of D-PhD in the School of Mechanical Engineering at Purdue University.
 He received his bachelor's in mechanical engineering from the Brigham Young University.
 His research focuses on how students abstract and solve complex problems in early design phases, with a special emphasis on functional decomposition and sketching/visualization.
 Other research interests include prototyping, engineering history, education, family science, and history.
 Joran spends his free time volunteering, playing board games, hiking, playing music, or spending time outdoors.
 His past projects include starting the Purdue Maker's club, various sketching workshops, and simple robots.
 He recently finished an internship at IMMI, a top automotive safety products company.
 Joran is a member of ASME and the Order of the Engineer.
 You can find more information at http://joranbooth.wordpress.